Having a drugs relapse

 Sometimes these three yeses don’t come together all at once, and that’s why you shouldn’t be afraid to go back into treatment if you need to.

-But the more you practise resisting in your head, the better chance you have of leading a happy, addiction-free life.
-Just don’t expect a magic wand-type cure.
+But the more you practise resisting in your head, the more you reduce the risks of a relapse.
+Just don’t expect a silver bullet to kill the werewolf a.k.a addiction.
 Recovery is an ongoing process that takes time.
-Never be afraid to seek help if you’re struggling – even if you’ve been clean for what feels like years.
+Never be afraid to seek help if you’re struggling – no matter how long you’ve been clean.

 Can I still be friends with people who use?

-If you’ve created a shiny new substance-free life, it’s sometimes hard to combine it with your old one.
-Often you can make the best of friends when you’re using, but the real test of a friendship is what happens when you stop.
+If you’ve created a strong support system, sometimes it can be hard to include people from your past life.
+Often you can make the best of friends when you’re using, but the real test of a friendship is if they stick with you long-term.
 “True friends stand by change – others don’t,” says Dr Hill.
 “If you’re trying to beat addiction, you can afford to keep true friends, but say goodbye to the others.”

-A real friend will think it’s brilliant you’ve decided to stop using and won’t pressure you to lapse.
-Unfortunately, others – your usual acquaintances – will find your sobriety a threat, and may try to tempt you.
-The old cliche is true: with friends like that, who needs enemies?
-Ditch them.
+A real friend will support your decision to stop using and won’t pressure you to lapse.
+Others – your usual acquaintances – will find your sobriety a threat, and may try to tempt you.
+The old cliché is true: with friends like that, who needs enemies?
+It’s time to move on.
 It’s hard.
-But so is recovery, and you’ll find plenty of real friends in your new life.
+But so is recovery, and there are plenty of fish in the sea.
+We promise you’ll find your Dory, or maybe even five!

 No featured article